lammps/lammps/doc/src/dump_modify.rst

 ----------

 The *vtime* keyword allows for writing dumps every *M* time units instead of *N* timesteps.
-If this option is used, the *N* parameter becomes a frequency of a check whether the dump should be written. *N* equal to 1 gives the best accuracy.
-Atom-style variables which invoke computes are not supported yet.
+If this option is used, the *N* parameter is ignored.

 ----------